PecanProject/betydb-data-access/API.md

 ~~The "hard way" downloads individual tables from the database.~~ This appraoch allows more complex queries and faster programatic access.
 In the future, this feature will be used to access BETYdb by the [`rotraits` package](https://github.com/ropensci/rotraits/issues/3) under development by rOpenSci.
 It would be straightforward to translate funcitons in the PEcAn.DB package to use the API.
 Currently, PEcAn accesses the PostgreSQL database directly, via ssh tunnel.

-However, most of the useful information, for example about sites and treatments, is provided on other tables.
-Thus, useful queries will should  trouble is that this file will need to
+~~However, most of the useful information, for example about sites and treatments, is provided on other tables.
+Thus, useful queries will should  trouble is that this file will need to~~ REWRITE!

 ### Cross-table queries using CSV, JSON and XML APIs